What is Eyelid Surgery?

 - Double Vision

-- Cosmetic Problems
+- Cosmetic surgery Problems

-- Risks of anaesthesia, including allergic reaction
+- Risks of anaesthesia, may include allergic reaction

 - The development of lumps inside the lower eyelids, which can irritate the surface